 It’s an emotional melting pot but, when truth be told, there are only two feelings really at play here; two that muffle all the others; two that battle it out for the top spot on the podium of emotion: dread and relief.
 Every parent feels the dread in September.
 Every parent feels the accompanying relief.
 Emotions in conflict.
 Turmoil.
 Which dominates?

 The School Run

 I’ve alluded to the plight of the school-running parent before.
-One cannot underestimate the pandemonium that ensues when 400 minors need to be released at a central hub within 7.5 minutes of one another by tired, under-caffeinated parents.
-It’s hard to imagine the utter chaos created by countless cars, rushing parents and Irish weather until you’re in the thick of it.
-Nothing makes parents question their life choices more than the school run on a wet day.
-Add to that the fact that the journey may have to repeated up to three times on any given day – depending on preschool hours and finishing times – it makes for the ultimate parental Groundhog Day experience.
+One cannot underestimate the pandemonium that ensues when 400 minors need to be released at a central hub within 7.5 minutes of one another by tired, undercaffeinated parents.
+It’s hard to imagine the utter chaos until you’re in the thick of it.
+Add rain and all bets are off.
+Nothing makes us question our life choices more than the school run on a wet day.
+The fact that the journey may need to be repeated up to three times on any given day – depending on preschool hours and finishing times – makes it the ultimate parental Groundhog Day experience.